nathan-gardner/SECON2023Robot/Documentation/Signoffs/LukeMcGill-signoff-Feeding.md

 ### Size

 The dispensers that the chips will be stored in must be able to fit the chips.
+There will be three chips of each color, so the chips must be able to be stacked to a height of three in each silo.

 Chip Size $= 1.5 in \ast 0.1 in$
 Dispenser Interior Size $= 4.5 in \ast 0.15 in \ast 1.5 in$

 Therefore, the chips will comfortably fit inside the tubes.
 This part will also be 3D printed, so the sizing can be adjusted during testing.
+The chips will fit into the silos in a way similar to how chips fit into a game of Connect 4, they will be top loaded and sit so that the diameter of the chip, $1.5 inches$, is the height of the chip when it is loaded into the silo.

 ### Motor Torque

 The motor will only need to push the weight of the small 3D printed plate.
+The volume of the 3D printed chips are calculated and modeled as a cylinder below:

+$V = \pi r^2 h = \pi \ast 0.75^2 \ast 0.1 = 0.176715\ in^3$

+The density of the TPU is $0.0448\ \frac{lb}{in^3}$, so the weight of the TPU printed chip will be $0.0448\ \frac{lb}{in^3} \ast 0.176715\ in^3 = 0.00792 lb = 3.59\ grams$.

+The downward force of the chips on the plate will be the mass of three chips times the acceleration of gravity squared.
+This would be $0.01077\ kilograms \ast 9.81^2 \frac{m}{s^2}^2 = 1.0365\ N$.
+The torque needed for the servo will therefore be $\tau = 1.0365\ N \ast 0.047625\ m = 0.0494 N*m = 6.996 oz*in$, and this based on the worst case moment arm measurement, derived from the picture below.

+INSERT IMAGE OF MOMENT ARM

-The torque of the motor selected is 21 oz-in, so it will be more than sufficient for its cause.
+The torque of the motor selected is 21 oz-in, so it will be more than sufficient for its cause because it is three times needed torque from the calculations above.

 ## BOM
 | Name of Item           | Description                                        | Used in which subsystem(s)                                        | Part Number | Manufacturer | Quantity | Price | Total |